syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 **Step 2:**

 Ensure the version of the exported theme project with the Syncfusion assembly(.dll) version by checking the version in the AssemblyInfo.cs file.
-For example, exported theme project `Syncfusion.Themes.MaterialDark.WPF_2013.csproj` is attached to the existing application with the target framework `.NET Framework 4.5.1` and version is modified in the AssemblyInfo.cs similar to the Syncfusion assembly version used in the application.
+For example, exported theme project `Syncfusion.Themes.MaterialDark.WPF_2013.csproj` is attached to the existing application with the target framework `.NET Framework 4.5.1` and version is modified in the `AssemblyInfo.cs` similar to the Syncfusion assembly version used in the application.

 ![Setting Assembly Version in Properties](ThemeStudio_images/ThemeStudio-Assembly-Version.png)

-Ensure that `sf.snk` path is commented out which is located below the assembly version in AssemblyInfo.cs, since the end user's private key (.snk) should be used to generate theme assembly from exported project.
+Ensure that `sf.snk` path is commented out which is located below the assembly version in `AssemblyInfo.cs`, since the end user's private key (.snk) should be used to generate theme assembly from exported project.

 ![Commmenting out common keys in Properties](ThemeStudio_images/ThemeStudio-Common-Key.png)